-A growing body of literature investigates the impact of increased trade with China-the "China shock"-on labor markets in the United States.
+A growing body of literature investigates the impact of increased trade with China-the "China Shock"-on labor markets in the United States.
 For example, Autor, Dorn, and Hanson (2013) and Autor et al. (2014) find that local labor markets more exposed to import penetration from China exhibit higher unemployment, lower labor-force participation, and reduced wages.
-In this subsection, we add to the literature on the China shock and the labor market effects of increased globalization by investigating the effect of import penetration from China on local labor market concentration.
+In this subsection, we add to the literature on the "China Shock" and the labor market effects of increased globalization by investigating the effect of import penetration from China on local labor market concentration.
 We hypothesize that by causing employers to shut down a fraction of their operations, increased import competition from China may have led to an increase in local labor market concentration.
-Thus, we argue that in addition to labor displacement and an associated decline in wages due to reduced labor demand, increased import competition from China may have an additional effect of reducing wages of nondisplaced workers due to an increase in employer concentration.
+Thus, we argue that in addition to labor displacement and an associated decline in wages due to reduced labor demand, increased import competition from China may have an additional effect of reducing wages of non-displaced workers due to an increase in employer concentration.

-We construct an industry-by-year measure of import exposure per worker from China to the United States equal to the industry-level dollar value of imports scaled by total employment in the industry in a given year.30 Specifically, we define import exposure employment in the industry in a given year.30 Specifically, we define import exposure from China as: $$China\ Exposure{j,t} = \frac{Imports\ from\ China{j,t}}{\sum{i=1}^{N}\ Employment{i,j,t}}$$ , in which $Imports\ from$

-China{j,t} represents the dollar value of imports from China to the United States in industry j and year t, and $Employment{i,j,t}$ represents employment in plant i operating in industry j and year t.
-We limit our analysis to plant-years in 1992-2008, given that China import penetration data are available for 1991-2007 and that we use lagged China exposure as an independent variable.
+We construct an industry-by-year measure of import exposure per worker from China to the United States equal to the industry-level dollar value of imports scaled by total employment in the industry in a given year.30 Specifically, we define import exposure from China as: China Exposure{j,t} = $\frac{Imports from China{j,t}}{\sum{i=1}^{N} Employment{i,j,t}}$, in which Imports from China{j,t} represents the dollar value of imports from China to the United States in industry j and year t, and Employment{i,j,t} represents employment in plant i operating in industry j and year t.
+We limit our analysis to plant-years from 1992 through 2008, given that China import penetration data are available from 1991 to 2007 and that we use lagged China exposure as an independent variable.